Religion in Fiji: Law

 (d) no person shall assert any religious belief as a legal reason to disregard this Constitution or any other law.

 The 2013 Constitution also explicitly allows people to swear an oath or to make an affirmation when legally necessary.

 Freedom of religion

-In 2023, Fiji was scored 4 out of 4 for religious freedom.
+In 2023, Fiji scored 4 out of 4 for religious freedom.

 Ancient religion

 The term ancient religion in this article refers to the religious beliefs and practices in Fiji prior to it becoming a Colony.